CLIUtils/CLI11/README.md

 The default settings for options are inherited to subcommands, as well.

+## Formatting

+The job of formatting help printouts is delegated to a formatter callable object on Apps and Options.
+You are free to replace either formatter by calling `formatter(fmt)` on an `App` or `Option`.
+CLI11 comes with a default App formatter functional, `AppFormatter`, and a default `OptionFormatter` as well.
+They are both customizable; you can set `label(key, value)` to replace the default labels like `REQUIRED`, and `column_width(n)` to set the width of the columns before you add the functional to the app or option.
+You can also override almost any stage of the formatting process in a subclass of either formatter.
+If you want to make a new formatter from scratch, you can do that too; you just need to implement the correct signature.
+The first argument is a const pointer to the App or Option in question.
+The App formatter will get a `std::string` usage name as the second option, and both end with with a mode.
+Both formatters return a `std::string`.

+The `AppFormatMode` can be `Normal`, `All`, or `Sub`, and it indicates the situation the help was called in. `Sub` is optional, but the default formatter uses it to make sure expanded subcommands are called with their own formatter since you can't access anything but the call operator once a formatter has been set.

+The `OptionFormatMode` also has three values, depending on the calling situation: `Positional`, `Optional`, and `Usage`.
+The default formatter uses these to print out the option in each of these situations.

 ## Subclassing

 The App class was designed allow toolkits to subclass it, to provide preset default options (see above) and setup/teardown code.
 Subcommands remain an unsubclassed `App`, since those are not expected to need setup and teardown.
 The default `App` only adds a help flag, `-h,--help`, than can removed/replaced using `.set_help_flag(name, help_string)`.
+You can also set a help-all flag with `.set_help_all_flag(name, help_string)`; this will expand the subcommands (one level only).
 You can remove options if you have pointers to them using `.remove_option(opt)`.
 You can add a `pre_callback` override to customize the after parse but before run behavior, while still giving the user freedom to `set_callback` on the main app.

 The most important parse function is `parse(std::vector<std::string>)`, which takes a reversed list of arguments (so that `pop_back` processes the args in the correct order). `get_help_ptr` and `get_config_ptr` give you access to the help/config option pointers.
 The standard `parse` manually sets the name from the first argument, so it should not be in this vector.